camdenfullmer/CFShareCircle/README.md

         - Foundation
         - CoreGraphics

-2. Add the images directory, CFShareCircle, and CFSharer resources to your project.
+2. Under the "CFShareCircle" directory copy the "Images" directory under "Resources" to your project.
+Then also copy over the CFShareCirleView and CFSharer files located under "Classes".
 Make sure that the CFShareCircle.m, CFShareCircle.h, CHSharer.m, and CFSharer.h are listed under "Copy Bundle Resources" under "Build Phases".

 3. Edit your view controller header file to import the CFShareCircle header file, add the delegate, and create an object.